 Because of the recovery rates seen in A.A., these guidelines and principles now serve many types of other addicts as well.
-In every corner of the globe, you can find 12-step programs related to recovery from Narcotics (N.A.), Cocaine (C.A.) and Marijuana (M.A.).
+In every corner of the globe, you can find 12-step programs related to recovery from Narcotics (N.A.), Cocaine (C.A.), and Marijuana (M.A.).
 Substances are not the only things abused and, so, there are 12-step groups in place to help individuals to recover from addictive behaviors as well.
-Gamblers, workaholics, and sexaholics can all find recovery through the 12-step programs as well; this is not a complete list – there are many other behaviors and substances which also follow the twelve-steps to begin living a new life.
+Gamblers, workaholics, and sexaholics can all find recovery through the 12-step programs as well; this is not a complete list – there are many other behaviors and substances which also follow the twelve steps to begin living a new life.

 Twelve-step programs are not a quick fix.
-In order to reap the benefits that millions of others have received through this recovery process, one must be dedicated to working hard, being honest, and changing the way they once lived their lives.
+In order to reap the benefits that millions of others have received through this recovery process, one must be dedicated to working hard, being honest, and changing the way they once lived their life.
 That certainly seems like a “tall order” and it is.
-The process need not be overwhelming however; the steps are worked one at a time, one day at a time.
+The process need not be overwhelming, however; the steps are worked one at a time, one day at a time.

 12-Step programs offer recovery in a setting that is typically welcoming and non-threatening.
 For the first time, many recovering addicts will meet people who feel exactly as they do.
 Because so many addicts often live isolated existences, feeling part of a group can be especially rewarding.

 There are two types of twelve-step meetings – “open” meetings, where anyone can attend and listen to a speaker describe his/her experience, strength, and hope.
-Open meetings do not require any participation – many people choose open meetings early-on just to gain insight.
+Open meetings do not require any participation – many people choose open meetings early on just to gain insight.
 “Closed meetings” may be attended only by those who have a desire to quit using their drug of choice.

 Misconceptions About 12-Step Programs